Ericinator/Jinjectsu/README.md

 ```
 The initial injection happens through property injection.
 From there on out the dependency tree is resolved through constructor injection.

+The repo contains an example app to show usage in more detail.

 ## Multiple lifecycle support
 Jinjectsu supports *transient*, *singleton*, *instance* and *scoped* type registrations.